Canon 700D vs Sony A850

 Studio photographers will appreciate that the Sony A850 (unlike the 700D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 700D and the A850 have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the A850 have been discontinued, but can regularly be found used on ebay.
 The 700D was replaced by the Canon 750D, while the A850 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 700D and A850 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Sony A850 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 700D or the Sony A850 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.